googlemaps/js-api-loader/README.md

 importLibrary("maps"); // needed for gmp-map
 importLibrary("marker"); // needed for gmp-advanced-marker

-// Wait for the map-componment to be upgraded const map = document.querySelector("gmp-map");
+// Wait for gmp-map to be upgraded and interact with it. await customElements.whenDefined('gmp-map');
-await map.whenDefined();
+const map = document.querySelector("gmp-map");
+// ...
 ```

 ## Documentation